tbrammar/apilayer/README.md

 #### Using Bundler

-Add apilayer in your `Gemfile`:
+Add apilayer-ruby-3 in your `Gemfile`:

-For Ruby 3.0 and above

     gem "apilayer-ruby-3", "~> 1.0"

-For < Ruby 3.0

-    gem "apilayer", "~> 2.0"

 Run the following in your console: